House in multiple occupation: United Kingdom

+In the United Kingdom, after a series of deaths in overcrowded houses, legislation was introduced ensuring they have a higher standing of fire-proofing to be legally compliant.
+According to the Campaign for Bedsit Rights, three people a week died in fires in houses in multiple occupation between 1985 and 1991.

-HMOs were principally defined by the Housing Act 1985, as being "...a house which is occupied by persons who do not form a single household".
+Multiple occupancy dwellings were principally defined by the Housing Act 1985, as being "...a house which is occupied by persons who do not form a single household".
 The Local Government and Housing Act 1989 expanded the definition to include any part of a building which: